CSCS Green Card vs. Other CSCS Cards: Which One Do You Need?

 Changes to CSCS Green Card Rules (Effective February 1, 2025)

-2. Book and take the CITB Health, Safety and Environment Test: Prepare thoroughly.
+• Book and pass the CITB Health, Safety and Environment Test

 Conclusion

-To find out more on how to apply for your CSCS Green Card including links, you can find our full process by reading our CSCS Green Card Guide.
+To find out more about how to apply, including step-by-step instructions and links, read our full CSCS Green Card Guide.

 Share